Vladimir Belov (serial killer): Arrest, trial and sentence

-Belov, who saw that they were coming to arrest him, jumped out of the second story window, got into his Opel Vectra and disappeared.
-However, he and Shabanov were arrested a day later, and immediately gave testimony.
+Belov, who saw that they were coming to arrest him, jumped out of the second-storey window, got into his Opel Vectra and disappeared.
+However, he and Shabanov were arrested a day later and immediately gave testimony.
 Belov confessed to all the murders in which he was accused, and at the same time, tried to minimize his role in the crimes.
 At one of the interrogations, Belov said that if he was ever released, he would kill again.
-"I can not do anything else," he complained to the investigator.
+"I can not do anything else", he complained to the investigator.

 Belov and Shabanov were recognized as sane.
 On December 10, 2003, the Moscow City Court sentenced Vladimir Belov to life imprisonment and Shabanov to 20 years imprisonment.
 The Supreme Court of Russia upheld the verdict of Belov without changes, and he was sent to the "Black Berkut" colony in the Sverdlovsk Oblast.

 Subsequently, in 2005, another trial took place, in which Belov and Shabanov were found guilty of as many as 10 attacks, one of which, committed on October 16, 2001, ended in murder.
 Shabanov was resentenced to 21 years in prison, and Belov's sentence remained unchanged.
 The exact number of victims of the Khovrinsky Maniac and his accomplice is still unknown.
 According to an investigator, about 80 victims belong to Belov and Shabanov, but the court found them guilty of only committing 7 murders.

+Current status

+In 2010, Belov was moved to Ognenny Ostrov, where he currently remains.
+In December 2022, he confessed to a murder committed in December 2002.
+He would later plead guilty and receive an additional 19 years imprisonment to be served concurrently with his already-existing life term.